michalCapo/weblet/README.md

 ## Data Storage

 Weblets are stored in `~/.weblet/weblets.json`.
-The tool automatically creates this directory and file when needed.
+Browser configuration is saved in `~/.weblet/weblet.json`.
+The tool automatically creates this directory and files when needed.
 Favicons are cached in `~/.weblet/icons/` for desktop shortcuts.

 ## Versioning